Policy - Resources for Governments & Community Partners

-IBM Watson is also being used to help communicate to global citizens about the virus.
-All aim to guide citizens who need answers to their questions about prevention, treatment and other related topics on the coronavirus website according to policies set by countries’ health departments.
+IBM’s Watson is also being used to help communicate to global citizens about the virus.
+Using Watson Assistant for Citizens -- a virtual agent being offered free of charge for at least 90 days to governments, healthcare and academic organizations – aims to guide citizens who need answers to their questions about prevention, treatment and other related topics on the coronavirus website according to policies set by countries’ health departments and other local sources.

 Weather Company Incidents Map.
 A new coronavirus tool launched on The Weather Channel mobile app and weather.com uses AI technology from IBM Watson to help users, families and communities track COVID-19 at the county level, which is more localized than many resources currently available.
 The tool provides trend graphs, interactive mapping and details on confirmed cases and deaths by state and county in the U.S. -- global data coming soon -- as well as the latest news and video, including public health information and testing center location.
 For those looking for a deeper data dive, IBM has also created a separate interactive dashboard, built on IBM Cognos Analytics, to help everyone from media organizations to data scientists conduct deeper analysis and filtering of regional data.